markusmobius/Crowdsourcr/doc_sphinx/usage/installation.rst

 your Google account into the list of superadmins so that you can administrate the administrators for Crowdsourcr.

 You also need to obtain an access key and secret from the AWS console in order to use the Amazon Turk integration.
-Modify the appropriate settings in ``config/app_config.py``.
+Modify the appropriate settings in your config JSON.

 At this point, it should be possible to start Crowdsourcr by entering the `src` directory and running
 ::

- python app.py --port=80
+ python app.py

-and then going to ``http://YOUR.DOMAIN/admin``.
+and then going to ``http://YOUR.DOMAIN:YOUR_PORT/admin``.
 If you cannot access the website you need to open port 80 on the Ubuntu firewall.

 Note, that Crowdsourcr will by default only run in the MTurk sandbox mode.
 If you want to post jobs to MTurk use instead:
 ::

- python app.py --port=80 --environment=production
+ python app.py --environment=production

 On Linux, we support starting Crowdsourcr as a daemon.
 For this to work, copy ``config/daemons_config.py.example`` to